nintervik/2D-Particle-System/docs/README.md

 a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system._"

 Organic effects are difficult to simulate but what particle systems do is simplify the problem.
-We divide the effect in tiny and controllable particles that as a whole seems a like something bigger that behaves as natural phenomenas.
-By managing a large group of these particles we can represent natural effects like water, fire or smoke so much easier than if we tried to treat it as a whole.
+Like in physics, we divide the effect in tiny and controllable particles that as a whole seems like something bigger that behaves as natural phenomenas.
+By managing a large group of these particles we can represent natural effects like water, fire or smoke so much easier than if we tried to treat it as a whole thing.

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!